DevGrow/devgrow.github.io/_posts/2011-11-27-new-job-new-design-and-upcoming-posts.markdown

 - work
 ---

 **And we're back!**  First off, apologies for the dry spell in new blog posts over the past 3 months - I've been incredibly busy with a new job, moving to the Bay area, family/personal issues and a buildup of client work (all at once!).
-Thankfully things have settled down quite a bit and I should have some time each week to dedicate to DevGrow and my other pet projects.<!-- more -->
+Thankfully things have settled down quite a bit and I should have some time each week to dedicate to DevGrow and my other pet projects.